ksandermann/formkube/docs/post_install_guide.md

 needed to install Kubernetes using Ansible.
 You can find an exemplary kubespray inventory configuration in the sample cluster configurations of FormKube.

+In case you chose to go for kubespray, there are two pitfalls to look out for:
+1. Recommended IP configuration: IPv4 and IPv6 enabled on kernel-level, IPv4- and IPv6-forwarding enabled on kernel-level.
+1. When kubespray comes to the task *Initialize First Master*, it might be possible that the Azure Loadbalancer that was created by FormKube does not pick up healthy Kubernets-API-Server Backends in the time given by kubespray.
+This can be worked-around by changing **anything** in the Loadbalancing rule in the Azure Portal (i.e. the port) and then switching it back to the correct configuration.
+This workaround will re-trigger the Azure Loadbalancer to look for healthy backends.

 ## Installing OpenShift

 When it comes to OpenShift, the recommendation is similar -